Mike Clarke's the punk behind the UK's long running Infllammable

 (pinched,along with a thick ear from Vivienne Westwood).
 It took some bottle even to wear that shirt because of

+the reactions.
 The older 30/40 year-old blokes were jealous I think.
 Everything was still so grey and dismal,and it

 took Punk to lift people out of that.
 All those sad bastards in their corduroys,the smug/apathetic leftover hippie